 The Iwi Collective Funding supports the Iwi Collectives across each water services entity to organise themselves and design and implement components of their business case.
-The proposed implementation arrangement involves distributing funding equally so that each Iwi Collective receives $6.95 million.

 With the announcement of 10 Water Services Entities, DIA will engage with iwi Māori to discuss support and work with them on new funding arrangements.

 The He Pūkenga Wai Fund supports eligible iwi/Māori organisations to participate in the transition and establishment of the new water services entities.
 The He Pūkenga Wai Fund supports eligible iwi/Māori organisations to participate in the transition and establishment of the new water services entities.

 The Government is providing funding to support the following outcomes:

 - mana whenua engaging in the opportunities available in the new system

 - strengthening collaboration and connection across mana whenua within specific boundaries

 - enhancing capability and capacity of iwi to contribute to the new three waters system.